MrityunjayBhardwaj/Yoga-rl/README.md

 # (WIP) Yoga.js 🧘

-Yoga.js is a set of headless standardized environments to interface with RL Agents.
+Yoga.js is a set of standardized environments to interface with RL Agents.

 Yoga.js is heavily inspired by the OpenAI's Gym and Retro library and provides a similar interface and API.
 This means users familiar with these APIs can easily use Yoga.js